Block on Trump's Asylum Ban Upheld by Supreme Court

-In the time of the "start up" business, where young people fresh out of college start a business, get some venture capital, and then make a bajillion dollars, the law firm seems like a vestige of an older time, when we were genteel country lawyers writing on parchment with quill pens.
+In the time of the "start up" business, where young people fresh out of college get some venture capital and make a bajillion dollars, the law firm seems like a vestige of an older time -- a time when we were genteel professionals writing on parchment with quill pens.

 Structurally, that's the way it is, too: the vanguards of the legal profession still like to pretend law firms are a separate, distinct, elite category of business-but-not-business entity.
-Really, though, the law firm is a business: it needs to act like one to survive.
+Really, though, the law firm is a business -- and it needs to act like one to survive.
 All the worn leather briefcases and elegant constitutional references the world won't pay the bills.

 The Stanford University Graduate School of Business will launch a five-week online course, starting September 15, on "growing your business."
 Could law firms learn something from this course?